GLOBAL MARKETS-Trade war worries slam China and emerging markets

 “Escalation (of trade tensions) is a sort of impossible thing to forecast, but if it stops at this level you have probably created some nice risk premia in Asia and emerging markets,” said Hans Peterson, global head of asset allocation at SEB Investment Management.

-Additional reporting by Shinichi Saoshiro in Toyko and Abhinav Ramnarayan in London Editing by Catherine Evans
+Additional reporting by Abhinav Ramnarayan in London and Shinichi Saoshiro in Tokyo Editing by Matthew Mpoke Bigg